jambolo/bip39/README.md

 ## encode
 Encodes the input into a mnemonic string.

-Note that the size of a BIP-39 source must be a multiple of 32 bits.
-If the size of the input is not a multiple of 32 bits, then it is padded with 0's.

 #### Command syntax

     encode (hex|base58|base64) [--words <number>] [--strict] [--language english] [--json] <input>